 If you’re an experienced skier, you probably have already purchased your own gear.
 If you’re new to the sport or someone who doesn’t hit the slopes that often, you likely rent.

-If you’re looking into your budget for your next ski trip, or simply just want a general idea of how much it costs to rent skis, boots, and poles, continue reading.
+If you’re looking into your budget for your next ski trip, or simply just want a general idea of how much ski rentals are, continue reading.
 This guide will take a look at the different prices and break down where you can get a good deal.

 What Equipment Should You Rent?